istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/lightstep/index.md

 1. You now have Istio installed and running in your cluster.
 Let’s take a look at what was installed.
 Run the following command:

   {{< text bash >}}
-  kubectl get pods -n istio-system
+  k$ ubectl get pods -n istio-system
   {{< /text >}}

 1. You should see 3 pods: the `istiod` control plane, an ingress gateway and an egress gateway.
 Let’s check the auto-injection label:

   {{< text bash >}}
-  kubectl get namespaces --show-labels
+  $ kubectl get namespaces --show-labels
   {{< /text >}}

 You should see the `default` namespace with the `istio-injection=enabled` label.
 This label tells Istio to inject an Envoy sidecar proxy with all workloads in this namespace.